 The researchers report that, if immersed in water, the laminates become slightly swollen but still allow ultrafast flow of not one but two monolayers of water.

 Small salts with a size of less than nine Angstroms can flow along but larger ions or molecules are blocked.
-Ten Angstroms is equivalent to a billionth of a metre.
+Ten Angstroms is equivalent to a billionth of a meter.

 The graphene filters have an astonishingly accurate mesh that allows them to distinguish between atomic species that are only a few percent different in size.